JohnWhitamore/b2b-saas/docs/AWS set up.md

 The Security Token Service (STS) allows a user to take on a role by temporarily stepping into the permissions of that role.
 Taking on the role yields credentials which typically last for 1–12 hours (depending on configuration).
 The motivation for issuing credentials which are temporary (and not permanent) is to reinforce good security boundaries and lifecycle clarity.
 In AWS terminology, a user _assumes_ (rather than _takes on_) a role.

-The result: A user assumes a role to do things, borrowing exactly the permissions they need, just for the duration required.
+The result: a user assumes a role to do things, borrowing exactly the permissions they need, just for the duration required.

 ### IAM: Identity and Access Management